henrytommo/molecular-gnn/README.md

 # molecular-gnn
 GNNs for molecular datasets

-GNN regression for the ESOL dataset with a plotly dashboard to play around with params and assess the model.
+GNN regression for the ESOL dataset with a streamlit dashboard to play around with params and assess the model.

 Inspired by "A gentle introduction to gaph neural networks" (see below)